 WidgetA is a RaisedButton component that invokes the addItem method of closest MyInheritedWidget on user-press.

 The number of items in the shopping cart will be displayed in WidgetB, a simple text component.
 It takes the updated value of the cart-item from the closest MyInheritedWidget.

 In the above sample code, Widget A and Widget B are rebuilt, and Widget C remains unchanged as there is no need for it to rebuild.

 Google’s Flutter is an amazing language that has proved its wonders.
-Whether Stateless or Stateful Widgets, whatever type of app you want to create for your users, you would want the best of all Flutter app development company.
+Whether Stateless or Stateful Widgets, whatever type of app you want to create for your users, you would want the best of all Flutter app development company and Flutter state management best practices.
 At Bacancy, we have expert Flutter masters that can accomplish almost anything that any other language like Kotlin, Swift, or Java can achieve.

-Using the Flutter framework, our proficient Flutter app developers can build next-generation Android and iOS apps.
+Using the Flutter state management best practices, our proficient Flutter app developers can build next-generation Android and iOS apps.
 Build high-quality, native, and sophisticated interfaces in no time with Flutter.